Gsy00517/Trackers-for-VOT-toolkit/README.md

 ## Trouble Shooting

+1. ### <u>Tracker execution interrupted: Unable to establish connection</u>

-### When I was trying to run NCC, I met with this ERROR: "Tracker has not passed the TraX support test."
+#### When I was trying to run NCC, I met with this ERROR: "Tracker execution interrupted: Unable to establish connection" and it indicates that "TraX support not detected" or "Tracker has not passed the TraX support test".

-### Actually, this problem can be avoided by modifying vot-toolkit/tracker/tracker_run.m a little bit.
+#### Actually, this problem can be avoided by modifying vot-toolkit/tracker/tracker_run.m a little bit.

 - #### Find this: